-Elk Ridge is a fifth-class city with a population of 5,033.
-According to the Utah Housing Affordability Act, the City must make a report and work on a housing plan by August of the year in which the city exceeds 5,000 people.
+Elk Ridge is a fifth-class city.
+The official 2020 US Census Bureau population is 4,907.
+The 2024 population of Elk Ridge is 5033, using US Census Bureau data updated by American Community Survey data.
+According to the Utah Housing Affordability Act, the City must make a report and work on a housing plan by August of the year in which the city officially exceeds 5,000 people.
+Therefore, a housing plan has been included in this element in anticipation of imminent need.